 Stephen Waarts, violin

-Acclaimed from a young age, he has already performed over thirty standard, as well as rarely performed, violin concertos, appearing as soloist with the Orquesta Sinfónica de Navarra and the Orchestre Symphonique de Montreal, as well as with the Edmonton Symphony Orchestra, the Chamber Orchestra of the Triangle, the Brevard Sinfonia, the Bucks County Symphony, and with numerous orchestras throughout California.
+Acclaimed from a young age, he has performed over thirty standard, as well as rarely performed violin concertos, and has appeared as soloist with the Orquesta Sinfónica de Navarra, the Orchestre Symphonique de Montreal, the Edmonton Symphony Orchestra, the Chamber Orchestra of the Triangle, the Brevard Sinfonia, the Bucks County Symphony, and with numerous orchestras throughout California.
 As a Laureate of the Queen Elisabeth Competition, he performed the Glazunov Concerto with the Brussels Philharmonic in Liège, Brussels, and Bruges, and recitals at Festival Musiq’3 and Juillet Musical d’Aulne.
-Mr. Waarts has appeared in recital at the Louvre in Paris and is a frequent participant at Music@Menlo, the French Classical Music Festival of Silicon Valley, the Summit Music Festival, and the Orford and Lake George Music Festivals.
+Mr. Waarts has appeared in recital at the Musée du Louvre in Paris and is a frequent participant at Music@Menlo, the French Classical Music Festival of Silicon Valley, the Summit Music Festival, and the Orford and Lake George Music Festivals.
 He has also performed recitals at Arts at Abingdon in Virginia, Morning Musicales in Philadelphia, the Jewish Community Alliance in Florida, the Rodef Shalom Congregation in Pittsburgh, FPC Concerts, the Isabella Stewart Gardner Museum, the Morgan Library and Museum, and the Brownville Concert Series.

-As Winner of the 2013 Young Concert Artists International Auditions, he made recital debuts last season at the Kennedy Center and Merkin Concert Hall, to rave reviews.
-Mr. Waarts was also honored with five other special awards, including the Rhoda Walker Teagle Prize, the Sander Buchman Prize, the Paul A. Fish Prize, and the Ronald A. Asherson Prize.
+Winner of the 2013 Young Concert Artists International Auditions, Mr. Waarts was also honored with five other special awards, including the Rhoda Walker Teagle Prize, the Sander Buchman Prize, the Paul A. Fish Prize, and the Ronald A. Asherson Prize.

 A native of the San Francisco Bay Area, Stephen Waarts started his music education with Suzuki violin lessons and piano studies, and studied with Li Lin at the San Francisco Conservatory.
 He studied with Itzhak Perlman at the Perlman Music Program, and with Aaron Rosand at the Curtis Institute, where he held the Frank S. Bayley Annual Fellowship.
 He is currently a Master’s student at the Kronberg Academy in Germany, working with Mihaela Martin.